kwizl/space-wars/README.md

 - npm 6.14.8

 ## Acknowledgements and credits
-This game uses 100% free and open assets thanks to the community over at [OpenGameArt](https://opengameart.org/).
+This game uses 100% free and open assets thanks to the community over at **OpenGameArt** and **Unity Store**.
 Here are the authors of the assets used in this game:

 - [Unity Store](), Game music.
 - [para](https://opengameart.org/content/low-poly-rocks), Asteroid